 A long time ago, a little boy was born.
-It was 01-03-07, at 1:37, he weighed 7# 13oz.
-Certainly good fortune awaited him.
 He was perfect.
 Healthy.
 Happy.
 Content.
 He spit up a lot, but he was a 'happy spitter' so it was of no concern.
 At a couple months old, he got a rash.
 It started small, then it covered his torso.
 We were given a prescription for a cream to apply once a day.
 We did.
 His rash went away.
 He was still happy, growing, slept most the night.
 Life was good.

 We made him scrambled eggs, but his hands developed a rash.
 His skin started to feel rough.
-Another torso rash started to develop around 15 months.
+Another torso rash started to develop around 15 months, in the spring.
+It was always in the spring.
 We took him to the doctors.
 We were told it wasn't eczema, it wasn't allergies.
 His skin got worse.
 We asked for an allergy test.
 We were told it wasn't necessary.
 At 16 months, his skin was awful- rough, dry, rashy...at 17 months he was waking up at night itching himself.
 We eliminated eggs and dairy.
-At 18 months, he developed a MRSA infection and was hospitalized for 3 days on broad-spectrum antibiotics.
+At 18 months, he developed a staph-infection and was hospitalized for 3 days on broad-spectrum antibiotics.
 He also received an allergy test, only milk and eggs showed up, which we already suspected.
 At 19 months, he had another infection and was put on oral antibiotics again.

 This little boy that was once so healthy and happy was still in pretty good spirits, but his health was not.
 We couldn't figure out the problem.